SFI annual health and welfare review

 Testing should be carried out to the correct standards.
 This includes the processing of test results at labs that meet the specified standard.

-Within the guidance published for vets there is clear information about this, as well as a list of recommended laboratories.
+Within the government guidance linked above is information for vets.
+There is clear information about this, as well as a list of recommended laboratories.
 Talk to your vet to make sure that they are aware of this guidance and work to it.

 The NFU would encourage eligible members to look at this offer.